zarf-dev/proposals/6-manifest-preview-capability/README.md

 Introduce a new command called `zarf package preview`.
 This command will print a zarf.yaml after templates, imports, and flavors are applied.

 This command will not support the differential flag until the differential flag is out of beta.
 The Zarf team is undecided on whether we will keep the differential flag or build an alternative solution.
-The implementation of the differential flag will be simple if/when we choose to add it.
+The implementation of the differential flag will be simple if/when it is added.

 The registry override flag will not be supported as this flag does not have an effect on the rendered zarf.yaml.